GabMar/ApkCategoryChecker/README.md

 * If you want to maintain the directory containing the decoded APK, add the parameter -k:

 	`java -jar ApkCategoryChecker.jar -p /Path/of/The/Directory/or/APK/To/Analyze -csv -k`

+* To set the level of Analysis (number of web resource files to search) use the parameter -deep:

+	`java -jar ApkCategoryChecker.jar -p /Path/of/The/Directory/or/APK/To/Analyze -csv -deep 4`

 ## MINIMUM REQUIREMENTS ##